 Student groups may choose to plan trips and events that require travel off campus.
 However, student leaders should be cognizant of the fact that all travelers must strictly adhere to the University's policies listed here, on the University Travel site, and on the Risk Management site.
 Failure to comply with policy will result in prohibition of individual or group travel and, in particularly egregious cases, disciplinary action.
-Groups must schedule a meeting with ODUS Program Coordinator, Jeanne Laymon '11 before committing to any travel plans.
+Groups must contact their home department before committing to any travel plans.

-In addition to meeting with Jeanne, all student organization travel must be registered with ODUS by submitting a travel request in Concur.
+In addition to reaching out to the appropriate department, all student organization travel must be registered by submitting a travel request in Concur.

 Depending upon the complexity of your trip, the approval process may take several weeks.
 Plan ahead!